fivepixels/fivepixels/README.md

 # [Learn Anytime, Write Anywhere](https://cattynip.dev)

-## Who Am I?
+## Introduction

-Hello, I am [Seol SO](https://cattynip.dev), known as Cattynip from South Korea, and a ninth-grade student at [Albert College](https://albertcollege.ca).
-I have been dreaming of being a computer programmer, creating value for society by developing things for customers.
+Hello, I am [Seol SO](https://cattynip.dev), known as Cattynip from South Korea, born in 2008.
+I started homeschooling in June 2024 all around the world, mainly in Korea, when I was 16 years old, to be more focused and serious about computer programming, aiming to get into MIT.
+I am passionate about computer programming 💻, as I mentioned earlier.
+I am also interested in Saxophone 🎷, Photograph 📸, Snowboarding 🏂, and Camping 🏕️.
+As you can guess, I have been dreaming of being a computer programmer, creating value for society by developing things for customers.
 Why?
-Because I love Writing Codes and Building Services.
-I always keep the phrase `Learn Anytime, Write Anywhere.` in my mind to embark on the right path.
+Because I love Writing Codes, Building Services, and Connecting People.
+I always keep the phrase `Learn Anytime, Write Anywhere.` in my mind to embark on the right path as a young developer.
 To follow the phrase, I always make a commit every single day.

-## What Technologies can I use?
+## Technologies

 - Languages:
   <img alt="HTML5" src="https://img.shields.io/badge/HTML5-F06529?logo=html5&logoColor=white" />